 - Add multiple methods of contact for all users

-Do Some Competitor Analysis and Position Yourself Effectively
+Use Competitor Analysis to Position Yourself Effectively

 When it comes to purchasing a financial services product, the sales cycle is longer than other products, meaning that you have to acknowledge and position yourself effectively against your competitors.
 What can you offer that they can’t?
 What value do you bring to your audience that others don’t?